 Students often acquire a summer or semester long internship with a company.
 Unlike in many other disciplines, these are usually paid opportunities, and you can earn Drew credits as well.
 In recent years, our students have interned with investment banks, web design firms and large companies, including the BBC and Johnson and Johnson.
 Many CS students work on-campus at the CNS HelpDesk which provides computer support to fellow students.
 And, of course, tutors are always in demand for CS courses.
 A significant number of our majors apply to participate in the Drew Summer Science Institute and conduct guided summer research with a professor.
 Your advisor will encourage you to keep your eyes open for opportunities that may appeal to you.

-If you intend to take MATH 150, you will need to take the calculus placement exam.
-Based on your score on the placement exam, you will either be placed in MATH 001 or MATH 150.
-You must take the placement exam before signing up for either of these courses.
+If you intend to take MATH 150 or MATH 200, you will need to take the calculus placement exam.
+Based on your score on the placement exam, you will either be placed in precalculus (MATH 001) or calculus (MATH 150 or MATH 200.)
+You must take the placement exam before signing up for any of these courses.

 Students interested in majoring or minoring in Mathematics should begin with the calculus sequence Math 150 and Math 151 (or appropriate AP credit) followed by Math 310.
 It is desirable to take Math 310 by the fall semester of one’s sophomore year as it is the prerequisite for most upper-level math courses.

 You may use any course in the department towards your [Q] general education requirement except MATH 001.
-The math courses most commonly used are Math 101, Math 111, Math 115, Math 117, and Math 150.
+The math courses most commonly used are Math 117 and Math 150.
 It is a good idea look at the math requirements of any subject that you think is a potential major or minor before choosing a course for your [Q] requirement.

 A score of 4 or 5 on the AB exam will give you four credits for Math 150.
 A score of 3 on the BC exam gives you four credits for Math 150, and a score of 4 or 5 on the BC exam gives you eight credits for Math 150 and Math 151.